-Can I make my own homemade vanilla pudding?
+Can I use my own homemade vanilla pudding?

 Sure!
-My recipes typically focus on Southern shortcut recipes so I used instant vanilla pudding mix but The Country Cook has a yummy homemade vanilla pudding recipe that looks pretty easy.
+My recipes typically focus on Southern shortcut recipes so I used instant vanilla pudding mix.
+If you don't have a recipe for scratch pudding, My Baking Addiction has a yummy homemade vanilla pudding recipe that looks pretty easy.

 Other shortcut desserts you will love